Setting up Slack as a Source

 Access Required

-Guru Access: You need to be an Admin in Guru to set up sources.
+*Guru Access: You need to be an Admin, Source Creator, or relevant custom role to set up Sources

 If you want to inherit your team's permissions from Slack you'll need to be an Admin in Slack.